Medicare Denied Claim for Late Filing (Timely Filing)

 Sources

-- CMS: Medicare Claims Processing Manual, Chapter 1, Section 70 — timely filing requirements
+- CMS: Medicare Claims Processing Manual, Chapter 1, Section 70 — timely filing requirements and limited exceptions

 - Medicare.gov: Filing a Complaint About Your Medicare Coverage